Why should I see a Physical Therapist first for low back pain?

 Patients often feel they need to go to their primary care physician at the onset of low back pain and have imaging or get a recommendation directly from the physician.
 Although it is not wrong to see your doctor, it can be better both financially and to decrease the risk of developing chronic low back pain to see a physical therapist first.

-First, the American College of Physicians recommends that imaging is only indicated in patients with low back pain if they are experiencing severe progressive neurological deficits (weakness of the legs, loss of bowel or bladder control) or when "red flags" are suspected (symptoms that may indicate a systemic cause of the pain).
+First, the American College of Physicians recommends that imaging (an xray or MRI) is only indicated in patients with low back pain if they are experiencing severe progressive neurological deficits (weakness of the legs, loss of bowel or bladder control) or when "red flags" are suspected (symptoms that may indicate a systemic cause of the pain, meaning it is not coming from the joints or muscles but from another system in the body).
 They also state that routine imaging in patients with low back pain does not result in clinical benefit and may lead to harm.
 Imaging is very expensive, and is simply not necessary in most cases of acute low back pain.

 There are also numerous studies that have shown that early physical therapy intervention in acute low back pain significantly decreases the likelihood of progressing to chronic back pain.
 Another study found that those who were referred to physical therapy right away (within 4 weeks of onset) were less likely to receive injections or require frequent physician visits as compared to those referred after 3 months.